kserve/modelmesh-serving/docs/install/install-script.md

 Kubernetes namespaces.

 Expects cluster-admin authority and Kube cluster access to be configured prior to running.
-Also requires Etcd secret 'model-serving-etcd' to be created in namespace already.
+Also requires etcd secret 'model-serving-etcd' to be created in namespace already.
 ```

 You can optionally provide a local `--install-config-path` that points to a local ModelMesh Serving tar file or directory containing ModelMesh Serving configs to deploy.
 If not specified, the `config` directory from the root of the project will be used.